-- (1) The Company's performance share units under the long term incentive plan focus on a three-year book value cumulative growth target with threshold and stretch goals. - (2) Adjusted book value per share is defined as GAAP basis equity, excluding minority interest and accumulated other comprehensive income, divided by the number of outstanding common shares at each balance sheet date. - (3) The threshold goal for the 2020 PSUs requires 5% compound annual growth in adjusted book value per share over the three-year performance period. - (4) The target goal for the 2020 PSUs requires 7% compound annual growth in adjusted book value per share over the three-year performance period. - (5) The stretch goal for the 2020 PSUs requires 9% compound annual growth in adjusted book value per share over the three-year performance period.
+- (1) The Company's performance share units under the long term incentive plan focus on a three-year book value cumulative growth target with threshold and stretch goals. - (2) Adjusted book value per share is defined as GAAP basis equity, excluding minority interest and accumulated other comprehensive income, divided by the number of outstanding common shares at each balance sheet date. - (3) The threshold goal for the 2021 PSUs requires 4% compound annual growth in adjusted book value per share over the three-year performance period. - (4) The target goal for the 2021 PSUs requires 8% compound annual growth in adjusted book value per share over the three-year performance period. - (5) The stretch goal for the 2021 PSUs requires 12% compound annual growth in adjusted book value per share over the three-year performance period.

-The performance period for the 2018 PSU awards ended on December 31, 2020.
-Our adjusted book value per share increased 38.7% from \$10.58 to \$14.67 over the performance period to exceed the stretch goal of \$12.96.
-Thus, a payout equal to 150% of the target number of shares granted was earned.
-The payout occurred during the first quarter of 2021.
+The performance period for the 2019 PSU awards ended on December 31, 2021.
+Due to the Company's strong performance, our adjusted book value per share increased 26.1% from \$11.99 to \$15.12 over the performance period to exceed the stretch goal of \$15.11.
+As a result, each NEO who was granted PSUs in 2019 received shares of common stock equal to 150% of their target number of PSUs.
+Mr. Daggett was not granted PSUs in 2019.